Mikejo5000/vsts-docs-pr/docs/report/powerbi/data-connector-connect.md

 11. **Select the view**.
 The Data Connector will present a list of available [Analytics Views](../analytics/what-are-analytics-views.md).
 Each view represents a set of data that can be pulled into Power BI.

+	VSTS provides a set of [default Analytics Views](../analytics-default-views.md) when you first enable Analytics.
+You can also [create custom Analytics Views](../analytics/analytics-views-create.md).
+The image below shows the default Analytics Views.
+Your list of views may be different.

 	![](./_img/data-connector-navigator.png)

 	Click *Work Items - Today* table and wait for the preview to load.